HaxeFlixel/flixel-docs/documentation/04_tutorials/11-part-x-winning-and-losing-and-menus.html.md

 	}
 	```

-	This will now check to see if the outcome was DEFEAT, and if it was, it will set our ending flag to true, and then tell the camera to start fading out - calling doneFadeOut when it's done.
+	This will now check to see if the outcome was `DEFEAT`, and if it was, it will set our ending flag to true, and then tell the camera to start fading out - calling `doneFadeOut` when it's done.

-	Similarly, if the outcome was VICTORY, and the enemy that was just defeated was type 1 (the boss), we set our won flag to true, and also start fading out.
+	Similarly, if the outcome was `VICTORY`, and the enemy that was just defeated was type 1 (the boss), we set our `won` flag to `true`, and also start fading out.

-6. When the camera is done fading to black, we call this function, which will switch the state to our GameOverState (which you'll make in a second), passing it if the player won or not, and how much money they have.
+6. When the camera is done fading to black, we call this function, which will switch the state to our `GameOverState` (which you'll make in a second), passing it if the player won or not, and how much money they have.

 	```haxe
 	private function doneFadeOut():Void